akash-3196/CA_Exercise/README.md

 # Computer Architecture Course Assignments at FAU

-This repository contains solutions to the Computer Architecture assignments completed by me and my teammates during the Winter Semester 2023/2024 at FAU.
+This repository contains solutions to the Computer Architecture assignments completed by me and my group partner during the Winter Semester 2023/2024 at FAU.

 ## Overview